sohistinfo/sohistinfo.github.io/index.md

 - 16 Juin 2025 de 15h à 17h - [Michael Homberg](https://zzf-potsdam.de/institut/personen/mitarbeiter_innen/michael-homberg) - Centre for Contemporary History (ZZF) Potsdam (Allemagne)

 # Dates passées

+#### 16 Décembre 2024 de 15h à 17h
+_The present is boring, but the future is bright?!
+A transnational history of the introduction of computers in education since the 1960s_
+- [Barbara Hof](https://www.researchgate.net/profile/Barbara-Hof) - University of Lausanne (Suisse)
+- Discutant : [Ronan Le Roux](https://lis.u-pec.fr/membres/membres-titulaires/le-roux-ronan) - Université Paris-Est Créteil, INSPE

+> The arrival of new technologies in education has always been shaped by contradictory visions.
+On the one hand, technologies stoked fears of a loss of competence and the restriction of learners through behaviorist teaching systems; on the other hand, technologies were praised as a means of acquiring skills more quickly through greater individuality.
+The turbulent history of the slow introduction of computers in schools since the 1960s clearly demonstrates this.
+As a contribution to the research seminar, this talk will address how the use of computers in education has been repeatedly touted as a breakthrough and reformer of education systems in many countries, while there has always been a mismatch between imaginaries and reality.
+Of particular interest are the economic and political conditions surrounding this development, as well as some of the key transnational and local actors, and the intermediaries connecting them.
+Examining expectations of educational technologies helps to uncover some of the underlying assumptions that drive innovation.
+The talk is based on the author’s contribution to a forthcoming book chapter that will add a historical perspective to the growing critical literature questioning the futurism inherent in digital educational media.

 #### 14 Octobre 2024 de 15h à 17h
 _Une "Intelligence souveraine" ?
 Infrastructures, représentations et géopolitique de l'IA russe, une approche comparative_